Pay $8.00 postage for first item ordered.

 help in reading but an ordinary magnifier only enlarges a small section of the page.

 - A full

-page magnifier will magnify a whole page.
+page magnifier or magnifying page reader will magnify a whole page.

 - Make reading more enjoyable with our optical quality Fresnel page